 To qualify for most home loan programs with an EAD:

 - Visa Status: Non-permanent residents must provide proof of a valid visa and an Employment Authorization Document (EAD).
 Commonly accepted visa categories include H-1 B, L-1, O-1, and others.
-The type of visa and its validity period may affect eligibility, depending on the lender.

 - Co-signer Option: If you are a spouse of an H1B visa holder or an F1/M1 student who recently received an EAD, you may still qualify for a mortgage with a co-signer who has an established US credit and work history.